ch-stark/blog1506/acm/README2.md

 	replication_sync_state |
 	last_status_change     | 2022-10-26 00:55:44

-Everthing looks good and we can login to the RHAC console and hibernate the cluster running the primary PostgreSQL server.
+Everything looks good and we can login to the RHAC console and hibernate the cluster running the primary PostgreSQL server.

 <p align="center">
   <img src="https://github.com/jwilms1971/blog/blob/main/acm/Screenshot from 2022-10-26 09-37-46.png">